nixworks/public/news/2007/08/29/README.md

 ##### apartment
 ### [ Ten people are trapped alive in a collapsed apartment building in Baku, Azerbaijan with at least eight people having died. ](/news/2007/08/29/ten-people-are-trapped-alive-in-a-collapsed-apartment-building-in-baku-azerbaijan-with-at-least-eight-people-having-died.md)
-_Context: Baku, Azerbaijan, apartment_
+_Context: Azerbaijan, Baku, apartment_

 ##### Taliban
 ### [ The Taliban release twelve South Korean hostages of the 19 they have been holding. ](/news/2007/08/29/the-taliban-release-twelve-south-korean-hostages-of-the-19-they-have-been-holding.md)
-_Context: Taliban, 2007 South Korean hostage crisis in Afghanistan_
+_Context: 2007 South Korean hostage crisis in Afghanistan, Taliban_

 ##### curfew
 ### [ A curfew is imposed in the Indian city of Agra after angry mobs clash with police resulting in one death and 50 police are injured. ](/news/2007/08/29/a-curfew-is-imposed-in-the-indian-city-of-agra-after-angry-mobs-clash-with-police-resulting-in-one-death-and-50-police-are-injured.md)
-_Context: Agra, India, curfew_
+_Context: curfew, Agra, India_

 ##### prison guards
 ### [ Prison officers in the United Kingdom call a surprise 24-hour strike. ](/news/2007/08/29/prison-officers-in-the-united-kingdom-call-a-surprise-24-hour-strike.md)